 - Branch Transaction Risk Reports are a set of three tools focused on identifying operational risk events at a branch level.
 Examples of risk events include unexpected computer downtime, bugs in software applications, and misplaced documents.
 These events are identified at each branch, collated from all branches, and then analyzed to establish trends and identify risk management solutions. - The tools are designed to capture daily risk events, systematically monitor and analyze these events, and report to management on a weekly basis.
-The tools encourage staff participation in uncovering risk events, which in turn helps to create a risk awareness culture at the branch level. - The three tools that comprise the Branch Transaction Risk Reports are as follows: - 1.
-Branch Risk Register is a tool used to identify risks at a branch on a daily basis.
+The tools encourage staff participation in uncovering risk events, which in turn helps to create a risk awareness culture at the branch level.

+Branch Transaction Risk Reports tools:

+Branch Risk Registers are used to identify risks at a branch daily.
 It is a physical (paper) register where any staff at a branch can record actual risk events observed when conducting routine branch transactions.
 Any activity that poses a risk to the institution should be captured.
-Staff can identify risks by asking the question: "Are there negative consequences (harm or loss) that could result from this transaction or activity?" - 2.
-Risk Event Report is a tool used by branch routine controllers (risk monitoring staff) to consolidate the risks identified in the Branch Risk Registers.
-These risks are tabulated and ranked according to the likelihood of the risk occurring and the severity of the impact should the risk occur.
-Each risk event is assigned a mitigation strategy and person(s) responsible for managing the risk. - 3.
-Incident Report is a management tool that summarizes and consolidates all Risk Event Reports.
-It includes the risks at all branches and departments, as well as the recommended action plans to respond to the risk events.
+Staff can identify risks by asking the question: "Are there negative consequences (harm or loss) that could result from this transaction or activity?"